Water Reuse Special Issue on

 CALL FOR PAPERS

-We are pleased to invite you to submit a manuscript to Water Reuse for peer review and possible publication in a Special Issue entitled ‘Disinfection Residual Bacteria (DRB): Risks & Control’.
+We are pleased to invite you to submit a manuscript to Water Reuse for peer review and possible publication in a Special Issue entitled Sustainable Management of Urban Stormwater Runoff.

 Relevant topics include:

-Expected publication: Papers will be published online swiftly after acceptance.
+Expected publication: Articles will be published online as soon as possible after acceptance.

 How to submit: